In 2022, Tommy Tanks just couldn't stop hitting home runs, and the internet simply couldn't get enough of him.

 Three home runs.
 In game numero uno of his already-legendary career.
 The Evansville Aces (those poor, poor pitchers) then surrendered two more home runs to the powerful first baseman in the next two games.
 Tommy's reign of terror continued, and no team was safe.
 He blasted another two home runs in a game against Quinnipiac.

 Through nine games, he led the entire country in home runs with nine and RBIs with 29.
-Early last season, White was on pace for a gazillion homers and he was the sole reason anyone cared about college baseball so early in the season.
+Early that season, White was on pace for a gazillion homers and he was the sole reason anyone cared about college baseball so early in the season.

 All NINE of Tommy Tanks' home runs ?